 So with that out the way let’s dive in…to Batman Legacy Volume 1.

 Legacy Of The Bat

-Capturing Lock-Up the focus of the book early on revolves around finding his lair in order to free his captives before they starve.
-Gordon comments on how seductive Lock-Ups beliefs are.
-He thinks society is too soft on criminals these days and he is here to dish out punishment where justice has failed.
+Capturing Lock-Up the focus of the story early on revolves around finding his lair in order to free his captives before they starve.
+It’s the typical affair but there is a psychological aspect intertwined deeply within the narrative that keeps it interesting.
+This is evident when Gordon comments on how seductive Lock-Ups beliefs are.
+He thinks that society in general is too soft on criminals these days and Lock-Up is here to dish out punishment where justice has failed.